dolittle-entropy/playbook/index.md

 * Reduce the number of mistakes and avoid common pitfalls.
 * Strive to be a better engineer and learn from other people's shared experience.

-## Everyone working in Customer Delivery...
+## Everyone working in customer delivery...

 * is responsible to their team for their deliveries, but also strives to mentor, coach and lead and learn from them.
 * knows their **playbook** and follows their playbook.
 They fix their playbook if it is broken, and improve it when they can.
 If they find a better playbook, they copy it.
 If somebody could use their playbook, they share it.